 Visiting South Georgia – Another Polar Jewel!

-Yes, the journey to South Georgia Island was long but was so worth it!
+Yes, the journey to South Georgia Island was long but so worth it!
 This island is fascinating on so many levels – the amazing King Penguins, its whaling history and Sir Ernest Shackleton’s deep legacy here.
-I have since written a full blog post on South Georgia Island (link below) but here are the highlights:
+I have since written a full blog post on just South Georgia Island (link below) but here are the highlights:

 St. Andrews Bay – King Penguin Central